 Step 3: Give Your Product a Competitive Edge

-Knowing how to optimize your Amazon listing is a crucial skill, but it involves more than just finding a good product and compiling a list of keywords.
+Knowing how to optimize your Amazon listing is a crucial skill.
+But it involves more than just finding a good product and compiling a list of keywords.
 What you do with your intel — and how that compares to your competition’s efforts — matters most.
-Avoid getting stuck after launch by making the most of our Competitor Intelligence tool and carefully placing pay-per-click advertisements, also known as PPC ads.
+Avoid getting stuck after launch by making the most of our Competitor Intelligence tool for carefully placing PPC ads.

 Using the Competitor Intelligence Tool

 As a novice Amazon Seller, you can’t expect to enter the marketplace and immediately jump ahead of the competition.
-However, you can gauge how your top competitors reach and maintain their positions right off the bat — simply compare their listings with yours with our Competitor Intelligence tool.
+However, you can gauge how top-sellers reach and maintain their positions right off the bat — simply compare their listings with yours in our Competitor Intelligence tool.
 Instead of blindly building your strategy, you can gain actionable intel on how to successfully optimize your Amazon listings.

-Because our Competitor Intelligence tool provides real-time insights, it can compare your product listing to those of top-performing competitors and update you on a daily or hourly basis.
-Overall, be sure to get detailed insight into not only the listing’s keywords, but also how your competitors interact with the market as a whole.
-As Amazon’s market grows increasingly crowded, that insight will be more valuable in helping your product rise to the top of each page.
+Because Competitor Intelligence provides real-time insights, you can compare your listing to top-performing competitors on a daily or hourly basis.
+Be sure to gain insight into not only the listing’s keywords but how competitors interact with the market as a whole.
+As Amazon’s market grows increasingly crowded, that insight will be more valuable in helping your product rise to the top.

 Using the Right Amazon PPC Ads

 However, simply investing all of your money in ads isn’t a good optimization strategy.
 PPC ads won’t generate much return on your investment for products that you’ve just launched.
-When you’re still establishing yourself as a seller and your product as a quality item, consider PPC ads as investments in future growth.
+When establishing yourself as a seller and your product as a quality item, consider PPC ads as investments toward growth.
 Analyze your competitors’ sponsored activity and use it to design a PPC budget you’re comfortable with.